I've been to hollywood, I've been to redwood

 Trees fascinate me.
 Their timeless beauty, their life-sustaining power, the role they play within natural and built environments.

-Since March 2021, I've been logging every California Coast Redwood tree (sequoia sempervirens) I come across in southern California.
-Which aren't native here.
-To my surprise, there's heaps of them.
+Since March 2021, I've been logging every California Coast Redwood (sequoia sempervirens) I come across in southern California on this interactive map.
+Redwoods aren't native here.
+To my surprise, there's heaps of them — I've mapped over 1,700 and counting.

-Now, why do I do this?
+So why do I do this?
 For one, no one else has.
-And I was curious to keep an account of these impressive trees (the tallest, oldest, fire/pest/rot resistant and so emblematic of California) that don't naturally grow in Southern California.
+And I was curious to keep an account of these impressive trees (California's state tree and the world's the tallest and oldest... not to mention fire/pest/rot resistant) that don't naturally grow in Southern California.
 Their habitat range extends from the southern Oregon border to a grove near Big Sur.
 They favor environments where they can grow communally on sloped gullies with plenty of moisture.
 It makes absolutely no sense to cultivate these thirsty giants around LA, yet people have.
 Usually alone or as decorative landscaping.

 This is a growing, living map.
 I find and log redwoods when I'm walking around or driving, but I encounter most of them while zig-zagging neighborhood streets on runs and bike rides.
 Sometimes I'll zoom around Google satellite maps.